carbonblack/cb-threatconnect-connector/README.md

-# Carbon Black - ThreatConnect Connector
+# Carbon Black - ThreatConnect Connector (Centos 6/7/8)

 Carbon Black provides integration with ThreatConnect by retrieving Indicators of Compromise (IOCs) from specified communities.
 To support this integration, Carbon